fbpx

 For additional information about this course, the instructors, or the material authors, please contact Content Assistance at content@onlinececredits.com.

-Course materials (including the link to view live events) are sent to webinar and in-person attendees 24-48 hours before the event start time.
-Course materials for online asynchronous courses are found in the Lesson module after a course is purchased.
+• Course materials (including the link to view the scheduled live webinar) are made available to all registered attendees 24-48 hours before the event start time.

 Live – EMDR Skills for Attachment Wounds & Trauma in Children & Adolescents